List of Wentworth characters: Dana Malouf

+Iman Farah

+Iman Farah (Zahra Newman) (season 5) is a new inmate in season 5, arrested for assault.
+She is nearly assaulted by Lucy Gambaro, but saved by Franky.
+She finds out Franky is a paralegal, and asks for her help in appealing her conviction.
+It is later revealed that she was in a relationship with Mike Pennisi, and killed him because he was obsessed with Franky, but framed her for this believing she was the true reason for his death, and got herself arrested to get to Franky.
+After admitting this to Franky, she is killed by Ferguson, who frames Franky for her murder.

 Hutch

 Jen "Hutch" Hutchins (Sarah Hallam) (seasons 5–7) is an inmate with long blonde hair.
 She defends Ferguson in "Coup De Grace", insisting "it was self defense Franky" when Franky accuses Joan of murder.
 In season 6 she has become a member of Vicky Kosta's gang, and records the fights on a phone.
-In season 7 she appears to be Vicky Kosta's right hand woman.
+In season 7 she appears to be Vicky Kosta's right-hand woman.

 Mon Alston

 Mon Alston (Emily Havea) (seasons 6–8) is a member of the Red Right Hand.
-She appears to be Kaz's right hand woman following Mel Barrett's disappearance.
+She appears to be Kaz's right-hand woman following Mel Barrett's disappearance.
 In "Ascension" she accuses Marie of having killed Kaz, and attempts to murder her, before being stopped by Allie.
+Alston is sent back to the slot after she attacks Marie when she comes out of the protection unit following the closure.

 Vicky Kosta

 Victoria "Vicky" Kosta (Artemis Ioannides) (seasons 6–7) is a gang leader in Wentworth.
-In season 6, in addition to being the main drug dealer following Tina Mercado's disappearance, she also organizes a fight club in which inmates fight and place bets.
+In season 6, she, along with Ruby, Cherry Li, Spike Baxter and Sharon Gilmour are transferred from another block to H block.
+In addition to being the main drug dealer following Tina Mercado's disappearance, she also organizes a fight club in which inmates fight and place bets.
 Her gang in season 6 includes Hutch, Cherry Li, Lucy Gambaro and Stella Radic.
 In season 7 she attempts to become Top Dog after Kaz's death, but is framed for her murder by Marie, though later cleared.
 In the finale, she is among those taken hostage, and is shot and killed by Sean Brody.